 Our partner Neste aims at decarbonizing all activities until 2035.
 The project marks the first implementation of a Sunfire-HyLink SOEC electrolyzer at multi-MW-scale (2.6 MW).
 The electrolyzer will supply renewable hydrogen to Neste’s refinery in Rotterdam as a replacement for hydrogen produced from fossil natural gas.

-The project opens new market segments for the industrial production and use of renewable hydrogen.
-A Sunfire-HyLink Alkaline electrolyzer (4 MW) will be installed at the MPREIS food production center in Völs, Tyrol.
-It will supply hydrogen for a fueling station and for heat supply to the factory.
+In the project Demo4Grid, funded by the EU and Switzerland, a Sunfire (IHT) alkaline electrolyzer (4 MW) will be installed at the MPREIS food production center in Völs, Tyrol.
+It will supply hydrogen for a fueling station and for heat supply to the bakery.
 In addition, the system will provide grid balancing services under real operational and market conditions.

 The steel project marks the first implementation of Sunfire-HyLink SOEC electrolyzer at large-scale in an industrial environment.
 Until the end of 2022, the electrolyzer will produce renewable, high-purity hydrogen that will be used for annealing processes in Salzgitter’s integrated steelwork as a replacement for hydrogen produced from natural gas.